Quantum field theory treatment of oscillations of Dirac neutrinos in external fields: Discussion

 We also mention that we have derived the diagonal propagators of massive Dirac neutrinos in matter in Appendix~\ref{sec:DIRPROPMATT}, as well as in vacuum in Appendix~\ref{sec:DIRPROPVAC}.
 Some details of the computation of integrals, which one deals with in matrix elements, have been provided in Appendix~\ref{sec:COMPINT}.

-Finally, we note that the impact of external fields on neutrino oscillations is an essentially nonperturbative phenomenon which requires the summation of infinite number of Feynman diagrams Fig.~\ref{fig:feyndiag}.
+We also note that the impact of external fields on neutrino oscillations is an essentially nonperturbative phenomenon which requires the summation of infinite number of Feynman diagrams Fig.~\ref{fig:feyndiag}.
 Only in this case, one gets the correct form of dressed propagators exactly accounting for an external field, which result in the transition probabilities consistent with the QM predictions.

-At the end of this section, we list the main assumptions made in the course of applying of QFT for neutrino oscillations in external fields.
+We also list the main assumptions made in the course of applying of QFT for neutrino oscillations in external fields.
 The ultrarelativity of neutrinos, the consideration of two mass eigenstates, and the spatial homogeneity of external fields were important in our analysis.

+One of the most important assumption made in our work is the ultrarelativity of neutrinos.
+From the formal point of view, we neglect several terms in the undressed propagators (compare Eq.~\eqref{eq:propdiagmatt} with Eq.~\eqref{eq:propdiagur}, as well as Eq.~\eqref{eq:Dirproptransf} with Eq.~\eqref{eq:Dirpropvac}).
+Recently, in Ref.~\cite{Dvo26} we revealed the physical meaning of this kind of procedure.
+It was demonstrated to be equivalent to disregarding of the antiparticle degrees of freedom.
+This procedure of the truncation of the undressed propagators allows one to obtain the proper poles in the dressed propagators accounting for the two neutrino states.
+Note that the truncation of $S_a$ can be justified for ultrarelativistic neutrinos only.

+However, if one considers the truncated undressed propagators $S_a$ in Eqs.~\eqref{eq:propdiagur} and Eq.~\eqref{eq:Dirpropvac}, as well as omits the terms $\sim m_a/E_a$ in the numerators of the integrands, $S_a$ become singular.
+While solving the Dyson Eqs.~\eqref{eq:Dyseqab} and~\eqref{eq:Dyseqaa}, one has to deal with the reciprocal of $S_a$ in the intermediate computations.
+That is, one, first, obtains $S_a^{-1}$.
+Then, this quantity is used to get the reciprocal of the dressed propagators, $\Sigma_{ab}^{-1}$.
+Finally, based on $\Sigma_{ab}^{-1}$, we derive $\Sigma_{ab}$.

+Thus, one can guess that the singularity in $S_a$ does not affect the final form of $\Sigma_{ab}$ since we invert matrices two times.
+Nevertheless, certain regularization of $S_a$ is required.
+The same argument is applied to the regularization of the nondiagonal matter potential $G$ in Eq.~\eqref{eq:Greg}.
+Indeed, one can see in Eq.~\eqref{eq:GSarecipr} that both $G^{-1}$ and $S_a^{-1}$ are infinite when $\alpha = \alpha_a = \xi = 1$.

+One can regularize of the undressed propagators in multiple ways.
+For example, we could keep the terms linear in $m_a$ in the numerators of the integrands in Eqs.~\eqref{eq:propdiagur} and Eq.~\eqref{eq:Dirpropvac}.
+However, in this situation, solving Eqs.~\eqref{eq:Dyseqab} and~\eqref{eq:Dyseqaa} would be more awkward especially in the matter case in Sec.~\ref{subsec:DRESSPROPMATT}.

+That is why we have chosen an alternative way for the regularization by introducing the parameters $\xi$ and $\alpha_a$ in Sec.~\ref{subsec:DRESSPROPMATT}, as well as $\varsigma_a$ in Sec.~\ref{subsec:DRESSPROPB}.
+Note that $\alpha_a = (p+g_{a}/2)/E_{a-}$ and $\varsigma_a = p/E_a$ have the physical meaning.
+The quantity $\xi$ was introduced formally.
+All these parameters are supposed to approach to one for ultrarelativistic neutrinos.

+We made at least one consistency check for the chosen regularization in Secs.~\ref{subsec:DRESSPROPMATT} and~\ref{subsec:DRESSPROPB}.
+We have demonstrated that the diagonal dressed propagators coincide with the undressed ones if one turns off the nondiagonal neutrino interactions, i.e. at $g\to 0$ and $\mu\to 0$ (see the discussion below Eqs.~\eqref{eq:Sigmaaa} and~\eqref{eq:Sigma22Bfin}).